RespiraWorks/Ventilator/4_Manufacturing_Design/Beta_Build_Instructions/README.md

 ## Stepper Drivers Updates

 We're planning to move the steppers driver onto the PCB.
-No need to buy stepper drivers - remove from BOM] Moving stepper drivers onto board - Pizza build version no change (see above “stepper drivers” for details)
+Because of this, there will be no need to buy stepper drivers.

 ## RTC Battery